aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 In this phase, we are going to implement front-end user sign-up and login.
-Goodbye Rails views; hello, single-page app! **Read through the instructions for the entire phase 1 before building anything.** This will give you the context to understand each individual step.
+Goodbye Rails views; hello, single-page app! **Read through the instructions for all of phase 1 before implementing anything.** This will give you the context to understand each individual step.

 **Our authentication pattern must:**